PovilasKud/cookiecutter-pypackage/README.rst

 * `zillionare/cookiecutter-pypackage`_: A template containing Poetry_, Mkdocs_, Github CI and many more.
 It's a template and a package also (can be installed with `pip`)

-* `waynerv/cookiecutter-pypackage`_: A fork using Poetry_, Mkdocs_, Pre-commit_, Black_ and Mypy_.
+* `waynerv/cookiecutter-pypackage`_: A fork using Poetry_, Mkdocs_, Pre-commit_, Ruff and Mypy_.
 Run test, staging and release workflows with GitHub Actions, automatically generate release notes from CHANGELOG.

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)